ec-jrc/re3gistry/documentation/user-manual.md

 ##### Is hyperlinked

-By checking this box, the system will know that the field has to be hiperlinked.
+By checking this box, the system will know that the field has to be hyperlinked.
 If checked, two fields will be requested to be completed: the label and the URL.

 This property is only available for the fields of type **text** or **long text** (except the label that cannot have links).